 - Contact Details – This should include your name, mailing address, phone number/s, and email address.
 You can also choose to include your LinkedIn professional, although this is only optional.
 Your contact details should not be written in the header of the resume because oftentimes, software recruitment systems cannot discern or read the information found in headers or footer.

 - Key Skills – Experts often recommend to list down 10 to 15 skills that are relevant to the position.
-Make sure you can link these skills to your experiences, so that the employer can easily see how you can function effectively if they choose to hire your services.
+Make sure you can link these skills to your experiences so that the employer can easily see how you can function effectively if they choose to hire your services.

 - Personal Attributes – Writing about your personal attributes works well if you do not have enough work experience on your resume.
 Having the right attributes can help demonstrate that you are a potential candidate for the job.
 Limit your attributes between 3 to 5.

 - Academic Background – You should only include your highest educational level, such as your degree and the institutions and dates attended.
-You can also highlight your academic achievements in bullet list.
+You can also highlight your academic achievements in a bullet list.

 - Employment History – When listing your employment history, start with the most recent down to the oldest.
 Do not forget to provide your position and the dates